Integrate GitHub with Float to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Explore workflow automation: its definition, benefits, how it works, real-world examples, and how to automate with viaSocket.

-Learn MoreFloat is the fast and friendly resource scheduling app.
+Learn moreFloat is the fast and friendly resource scheduling app.
 Keep track of who's working on what and when.